thisRedH/thisRedH/skillset.md

 - Experience in teaching programming concepts to a wide range of learners, from beginners to students.
 - Proficient in tailoring explanations to different levels of knowledge, ranging from Old ladie to senior software engineers.
 - Quick learner capable of mastering new topics before teaching them.

-## Next Steps

-I am currently engaging in learning graphic programming using Vulkan and C++, alongside digging into server and socket programming with Rust.
-My IT journey is increasingly focused on networking, as I am currently digging deeper into both its hardware and software, through designing and building a new home networking solution.